-If you wish to report a fault or issue, rather than make a complaint, regarding potential barriers to access, such as a road, path or parking defect you may wish to report this through the Council's contact us Portal which enables customers to pinpoint the specific location of an issue on a map.
+If you wish to report a fault or issue, rather than make a complaint, regarding potential barriers to access, such as a road, path or parking defect you may wish to report this through the Council's contact us Portal which enables customers to pin-point the specific location of an issue on a map.

 For general queries or further information, the Council's Accessibility Officer can be contacted at accessofficer@kildarecoco.ie or 045 980 200.
-More information on Kildare County Council and Access is also available here.
+More information on Kildare County Council and Access is also available on the council website at: https://kildarecoco.ie/AllServices/DisabilityAccessForAll/